GoogleChrome/web.dev/src/site/content/en/fast/codelab-imgix/index.md

 ![https://example.imgix.net/products/desk.jpg?w=600&exp=1](./imgix-url.png)

 In the above URL, the name of the Source is `example`, so the hostname takes the form of `example.imgix.net`.
 The path consists of any additional directory information required to locate your image within your image storage (for example if you have different subfolders for your images).
 In this example, `/products/desk.jpg` completes the full path to the image.
-Once you are able to access your master image from the origin source, you can use imgix’s API via query parameters.
-In the above example, `w=600` resizes the image to 600 pixels wide while `exp=1` increases the image’s exposure by 1 unit.
+Once you are able to access your master image from the origin source, you can use imgix's API via query parameters.
+In the above example, `w=600` resizes the image to 600 pixels wide while `exp=1` increases the image's exposure by 1 unit.

 ## imgix client libraries

 After you become familiar with how to form imgix URLs, you can begin to integrate them in your website.
 However, doing this manually can take a lot of time, especially depending on the size of the application.
 To facilitate this, imgix offers a variety of [client libraries](https://docs.imgix.com/libraries?utm_source=webdev&utm_medium=referral&utm_campaign=codelab), which allows developers to programmatically build URLs and streamline integration.
-The imgix SDK offers both backend and frontend libraries in a variety of common languages and web frameworks, each providing utilities that follow imgix’s recommended best practices.
+The imgix SDK offers both backend and frontend libraries in a variety of common languages and web frameworks, each providing utilities that follow imgix's recommended best practices.
 This codelab will explain how to use the imgix.js library.

 ## Serve responsive images using imgix.js